SteveLauC/Understanding-Unix-Linux-Programming/README.md

 # Understanding-Unix-Linux-Programming
 Source code of Understanding Unix/Linux Programming.
-The book provides example code in C, I would like to rewrite it in Rust.
+The book provides example code in C, I would like to replicate it in Rust.